Computational-biolab/BioMutation/README.md

-# BioMutation
+# 🧬 BioMutation
-Proteins and nucleic acid mutations play a critical role in understanding mechanisms underlying diseases, evolutionary biology, and therapeutic targeting.
-Mutational studies provide insights into biomolecular structure, dynamics, and their interactions with macromolecules or small molecules.
-However, the scarcity of tools offering high-throughput mutation capabilities within user-friendly interfaces presents significant challenges in computational mutagenesis studies.
-We introduce BioMutation, a multifunctional graphical user-interface (GUI) designed to perform mutations in proteins, nucleic acids, or their complexes in a high-throughput and user-friendly manner.
-BioMutation employs Python-based scripts to execute i) user-defined mutations or all possible amino acid class-wise mutations in proteins or their complexes, or ii) introduce user-specific (in DNA/RNA) or all possible di-/tri-/tetrameric (in DNA) mutations in nucleic acids or their complexes.
-The platform enables users to create a comprehensive library of mutant structures in PDB,MOL2 and mmCIF  formats for further computational analysis, including molecular docking, molecular dynamics simulations, and binding affinity predictions.
-The applications of BioMutation webserver span multiple domains, including drug discovery, where it can be used to explore resistance mechanisms by modeling mutations in therapeutic targets.
-It is invaluable for designing optimized protein variants for industrial and therapeutic purposes, such as engineering enzymes or antibodies.
-Additionally, the tool can assist in studying nucleic acid-protein interactions, aptamer design, and investigating mutations implicated in genetic diseases.
+**A High-Throughput Graphical Platform for Biomolecular Mutagenesis and Structural Analysis**

+---

+## Overview

+Mutations in proteins and nucleic acids play a fundamental role in understanding the molecular mechanisms underlying diseases, evolutionary processes, and therapeutic targeting.
+Systematic mutational studies provide valuable insights into biomolecular structure, conformational dynamics, and interactions with macromolecules or small-molecule ligands.
+Despite their importance, computational mutagenesis is often limited by the lack of tools that combine high-throughput mutation capabilities with intuitive, user-friendly interfaces.

+**BioMutation** is a multifunctional graphical user-interface (GUI)–based platform developed to address these challenges.
+It enables efficient, high-throughput mutagenesis of proteins, nucleic acids, and their complexes while remaining accessible to both experimental and computational researchers.
+The platform supports targeted as well as exhaustive mutation strategies and is designed to seamlessly integrate with downstream structural and molecular modeling workflows.

+---

+## Key Features

+### Protein Mutagenesis
+- User-defined single or multiple amino acid mutations
+- Exhaustive class-wise mutations across protein sequences, including:
+  - Hydrophobic amino acids
+  - Aromatic amino acids
+  - Acidic amino acids
+  - Basic amino acids
+- Applicable to:
+  - Individual protein chains
+  - Protein–protein complexes
+  - Protein–nucleic acid complexes

+### Nucleic Acid Mutagenesis
+- User-specified mutations in DNA and RNA
+- Systematic generation of all possible:
+  - Di-nucleotide mutations
+  - Tri-nucleotide mutations
+  - Tetra-nucleotide mutations (DNA)
+- Supported systems:
+  - DNA
+  - RNA
+  - Nucleic acid–protein complexes

+---

+## Output Formats

+BioMutation generates comprehensive libraries of mutant structures in widely used and interoperable formats:

+- **PDB**
+- **MOL2**
+- **mmCIF**

+These formats are directly compatible with common computational pipelines, including:
+- Molecular docking
+- Molecular dynamics (MD) simulations
+- Binding affinity prediction
+- Structural and energetic analyses

+---

+## BioMutation Structure Analyzer

+In addition to mutation generation, BioMutation integrates a **PDB Structure Analyzer** module for post-mutation and standalone structural analysis.

+### Features
+- Analysis of structural, chemical, and molecular features
+- Chain-wise evaluation of:
+  - Proteins
+  - Nucleic acids
+  - Biomolecular complexes
+- Comparative analysis of features before and after mutation
+- Export of results in downloadable tabular formats (CSV/Excel)

+### Standalone Usage
+The Structure Analyzer can also be used independently to analyze any PDB structure without performing mutations, making it a versatile tool for structural bioinformatics studies.

+---

+## Applications

+BioMutation supports a wide range of research and industrial applications, including:

+- **Drug Discovery**
+  - Modeling mutation-driven drug resistance
+  - Exploring binding-site variability in therapeutic targets

+- **Protein Engineering**
+  - Design and optimization of enzymes and antibodies
+  - Engineering proteins with improved stability, specificity, or activity

+- **Nucleic Acid Research**
+  - Investigation of protein–DNA/RNA interactions
+  - Aptamer design and optimization
+  - Analysis of mutations implicated in genetic diseases

+- **Computational Structural Biology**
+  - High-throughput mutational scanning
+  - Structure–function relationship studies
+  - Integration with docking and free-energy calculations

+---

+## Technology Stack

+- Python-based backend
+- Graphical user-interface for mutation and analysis workflows
+- Compatible with standard molecular modeling and simulation tools
+- Designed for scalability and extensibility

+---

+## Repository Structure
+BioMutation/
+├── app/ # Main GUI application
+├── mutation_scripts/ # Protein and nucleic acid mutation engines
-# BioMutation Structure Analyzer
+├── structure_analyzer/ # PDB Structure Analyzer module
-BioMutation tool also brings up a PDB Structure Analyzer tool, which can be used after mutating structures using BioMutation for analysing change in features of the protein, nucleic acid chains and their complexes in a downaloadable tabular form.
-This tool may be used as a solo tool for PDB structures.
-This tool is incorporated along with the BioMutation tool and can be accessed via BioMutaton homepage.
+├── examples/ # Sample input and output files
+├── docs/ # Documentation and user guides
+├── requirements.txt
+└── README.md

+---

+## License

+This project is released under an open-source license.
+Please refer to the `LICENSE` file for details.

+---

+## Contributions and Support

+Contributions, feature requests, and bug reports are welcome.
+Please open an issue or submit a pull request to contribute to the project.

+---